Australian Institute of Health and Welfare (2022) Cancer data in Australia, AIHW, Australian Government, accessed 06 December 2022.

 PDF | 3.3Mb

-For around 70 cancers, this data visualisation provides a range of cancer survival statistics.
-Help with terms, and information about the data, is available by placing the mouse pointer over the boxes found near the top of the dashboard.
+For many different cancers, this data visualisation provides a range of cancer survival statistics.
+Help with terms, and information about the data, is available by placing the mouse pointer over the icons found near the top of the page.

-Figure 1 is a line graph that contains information on 1 to 5-year observed or relative survival rates for the selected cancer from 1987–1991 to 2012–2016.
+Figure 1 is a line graph that contains time series information on 1 to 5-year observed or relative survival rates for the selected cancer in 5-year periods.

-Figure 3 is a line graph that contains information on 1 to 5-year observed or relative survival rates for the selected cancer in order of increasing age group (0–4, 5–9, etc. up to 90+) for the most recent period 2012–2016.
+Figure 2 is a line graph that contains information on 1 to 5-year observed or relative survival rates for the selected cancer in order of increasing age group (0–4, 5–9, etc. up to 85+) for the most recent 5-year period available for reporting.

-Figure 4 is a line graph that contains 5-year conditional observed or relative survival, given the person has already survived 1 to 15 years after diagnosis, for the selected cancer in the most recent period 2012–2016.
+Figure 3 is a line graph that contains 5-year conditional observed or relative survival, given the person has already survived 1 to 5 years after diagnosis, for the selected cancer for the most recent 5-year period available for reporting.

 Cancer survival data is available as supplementary tables.